 I will freely admit that this category deserves to be more of a footnote.
 If you find premium taxes complicated, just skip over this section.
 The short version is that, similar to Premium taxes, some states charge some insurers (based on where they are domiciled) a "retaliatory" tax.
 These are also usually baked into the policy and consumers do not see them.

 In a way State Insurance Retaliatory taxes are almost an interstate insurance commerce tax.
 Since insurance is regulated by the states and since most insurers sell across state lines, the individual states bicker over where companies are headquartered and who is paying what tax.

 A footnote it might be if you are purchasing a term policy, but if you are "investing" in an Indexed Universal Life policy to fund a college education, these interstate commerce taxes create a real investment headwind.
 Hence their inclusion of this on our life insurance tax list.

 State Income Taxes:

 Yes its true, some states charge income tax.
 Many (not all) states follow very similarly federal income tax rules.
 Meaning your tax filing process begins with your completed federal income tax form and tax computed numbers.
-In a really general sense, if you had to pay federal income tax on it, your individual state might also force you to pay state income tax on it.
+In a really basic sense, if you had to pay federal income tax on it, your individual state might also force you to pay state income tax on it.